braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 For apps targeting iOS 14, the following features have a change in behavior, or will require upgrading to the latest Braze iOS SDK.

-- Geofences are not supported for users who choose the new  _approximate location_ permission
+- Geofences are not supported for users who choose the new  _approximate location_ permission.
 - Updating a user's Last Known Location using the new _approximate location_ permission requires upgrading your Braze SDK.
-- Expect a sudden decrease in IDFA availability which now requires a permission prompt
+- Expect a sudden decrease in IDFA availability which now requires a permission prompt.
-- Upgrade to the Web SDK v2.5.2+ to account for Safari’s updated storage expiration restrictions
+- iOS 14 has removed provisional push authorization in favor of opting users into an initial "quiet" push setting.

 ## iOS 14 Behavior Changes